Be creative in learning Spanish!

 However, talking about what others did was not enough.
 To test their story writing skills, the students rewrote a short story that was discussed in class into a short story for children.

 At that point, they wanted to do more (!?).
 They wrote their own short stories and went through the exciting experience of reading them in public.
-A captive public, we may add, but one that enjoyed interesting stories.
+We way add that it was a captive public that enjoyed listening to interesting stories.

 - mis lágrimas = my tears